zimoun/zimoun.github.io/index.md

 trekking somewhere
 or on the road elsewhere ;
-or sometimes  close to my computer and interrested by
+or sometimes  close to my computer and interested by
 [computational problems arising from engineering world](/work/), or just by [42](/code/) ;
-I'm French, epicurian, coffee addict, fan of bad movies, ...
+I'm French, epicurean, coffee addict, fan of bad movies, ...